NicolasBwn/projetnico/README_DAILY_ERASMUS_THINGS.md

 I have sent my first e-mail to Michael !
 I have been deeper in Histone & Chromatin functioning.
 I visited the server room with Renaud, kinda cool !

+13/02/2023

+Another monday meeting with the whole Bioinformatics section !
+I'm now in contact to Michael !!
+I'll continue reading articles about epigenetics to really get used to it.

+14/02/2023